hungnm11/hungnm11/README.md

 ### Industry Experience:
 * Background in sectors like Education, E-commerce, Fitness, finance, Logistics and securities, providing domain-specific solutions.

+- Working on Demos (tech stack: ReactJS, NodeJS MongoDB, ExpressJS, typscript, Material UI): https://raksul-price-table-peach.vercel.app (This domain will be transferred to a new domain in a few days.
+I will officially update it here.
+Thank you for your attention!)

 I am committed to delivering high-quality, maintainable code that follows industry best practices.
 Let’s collaborate to bring your projects to life!